 Suppose we are given a “budget” of n assays, e.g. a single microarray or chip-chip assay.
-We will use the above payoff measure to determine which mix of replicates under existing conditions, replicates under c new conditions with r replicates each (where n >= rc), or some number of time-series experiments where there are r replicates during each time-point.
+We will use the above payoff measure, to determine which mix of replicates under existing conditions, replicates under c new conditions, with r replicates each (where n >= rc), or some number of time-series experiments, where there are r replicates during each time-point.
 The computational method will not determine which conditions to try (that requires biological insight), just how many new conditions would probably lead to the most learning.
-For example, suppose that removing replicate assays from the database of assays for some species s leads to almost the same correlation predictions as including those replicates (i.e. the payoff from including those replicates is low).
-Suppose further that removing conditions changes correlation predictions a lot.
-Then our next experiments should explore more conditions.
+For example, suppose that removing replicate assays from the database of assays for some species s, leads to almost the same correlation predictions as including those replicates (i.e. the payoff from including those replicates is low).
+Suppose further, that removing conditions changes correlation predictions a lot.
+Then, our next experiments should explore more conditions.

 For a certain little-studied species s, this “take-away and simulate” strategy may not work, because there may not be enough experiments to take away in that species.
-For that reason, we might use a different species s’ that is more studied and is statistically similar to this one.
+For that reason, we might use a different species s’, that is more studied and is statistically similar to this one.
 Statistical similarity will be measured as follows: take from s’ a subset of its experiments that reflects the diversity of the experiments done on s.
 For example, if three conditions have been tried on s having 2, 3, and 4 replicates respectively, then find the subset of experiments on s’ having three conditions with 2, 3, and 4 replicates.
 Next, find the number of edges known to be above threshold in s’, the number known to be below threshold, and the number in between.
-If those numbers are similar for s’ and s, then try computational experiments on s’ in which we add in our budget of n experimental instances using different combinations of conditions and replicates and see which gives the best payoff.
-Whichever combination is best then becomes the strategy we will use for s.
+If those numbers are similar for s’ and s, then try computational experiments on s’, in which we add in our budget of n, experimental instances using different combinations of conditions, and replicates and see which gives the best payoff.
+Whichever combination is best, then becomes the strategy we will use for s.